SpartaSci/bible/wireless/WLAN - wifi/IEEE 802.11.md

 There are 3 possible attacks on Power Saving:
 - attacker can **spoof on behalf of the AP the TIM message**: client could think there is no data for itself and therefore it can go to sleep
-- attacker **forges management synchronization packets**, this will cause the client to fall out of synchronization with the AP
+- attacker **forges management synchronization packets**, this will cause the client to fall out of synchronization with the AP (remember beacons).
+As a result, the STA will not wake up in time for the beacon and will not be able to correctly receive the frames.
 - attacker **spoofs itself on behalf of the client**:
 	- The attacker impersonates the victim station, this is possible as it only needs to know the AP and the victim MAC address.
 	- *client sleeping*:  Meaning that the attacker will forge the message that the specific attacked node is not sleeping, when in reality it is, therefore, AP will send data while the client is sleeping. **packets** directed to it **will not be processed**.